Legal Representation For Tenure Commission Appeals

 At NachtLaw, our education lawyers take the rights of teachers seriously.
-NachtLaw lawyers are prepared to stand up for teacher tenure rights and advocate for the best interests of Michigan and Ohio teachers whether at a Tenure Commission hearing or in the courtroom.
+NachtLaw lawyers are prepared to stand up for teacher tenure rights and advocate for the best interests of Michigan teachers whether at a Tenure Commission hearing or in the courtroom.
 Our job is to defend the right to continue practicing in the career to which you have dedicated yourself.
-If you are a Michigan or Ohio teacher facing tenure action, contact the education lawyers at NachtLaw to arrange an initial consultation today.
+If you are a Michigan teacher facing tenure action, contact the education lawyers at NachtLaw to arrange an initial consultation today.